-This document provides a detailed analysis of the special interest of the Clifftop Conservation Area and records those features which make the Conservation Area worthy of designation (the 'Character Appraisal').
-It also provides proposals for enhancements (the 'Management Plan').
+This document provides a detailed analysis of the special interest of the proposed Cliftonville Cliff Top Conservation Area and records those features which make the Conservation Area worthy of designation (the 'Character Appraisal').
+It also provides proposals for enhancements (the 'Management Plan'), most of which will be the responsibility of either Thanet District Council or Kent County Council (as Highways Authority).
 All of the recommendations will, of course, be subject to funding and staff resources being made available.